Healthy Homes Assessment Frasertown

 Insulation Frasertown

-The "R" signifies thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The higher the R-value, the higher the standard of insulation.

 Frasertown Moisture Ingress & Drainage

-Rental properties should have effective drainage to eliminate floodwaters, surface water and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water is able to go and that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage for the removal of storm water, surface water, and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a place to go, and it can’t linger underneath the structures is an crucial aspect of keeping your property dry.

-In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your floor and ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from rising into the home.
-It also helps to prevent water damage to the floor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to stop any moisture in the ground from entering the building.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection